 Location of Care.
-A Child Care Subsidy may only be used for care provided within the Commonwealth of Massachusetts, unless exempted in accordance with EEC policy.Non-Discrimination.
-EEC and any agency acting on its behalf shall not discriminate against any applicant on the basis of age, gender identity, race, ethnicity, religion, color, political affiliation, national origin, disability, marital status, family structure, socioeconomic status, sexual orientation, veterans status, or ancestry.Confidentiality.
-EEC generally shall not share Applicants’ case record information with outside agencies or businesses without prior authorization.
-All conditions under which EEC may share an Applicant’s information shall be explained to and agreed upon by the Applicant prior to authorization for financial assistance for child care services.
-EEC may share an Applicant’s case record information with an Applicant’s caseworkers or with other governmental agencies and/or funding sources if the disclosure of such information is reasonably required by its agreements.
-EEC may disclose personal information to certain agencies or authorities, in accordance with applicable laws, rules, or regulations or in response to requests for information or documents pursuant to legal proceedings, investigations, subpoenas, or other similar processes when EEC determines that such disclosures are appropriate or required under the circumstances.
-EEC shall use reasonable efforts to disclose only the minimum amount of information which it believes is necessary or appropriate to be disclosed.
-If EEC determines that a circumstance presents a serious risk to a child or to an adult, EEC reserves the right to disclose information to an appropriate agency without prior consent.
+Child care financial assistance may only be used for care provided within the Commonwealth of Massachusetts, unless exempted in accordance with EEC policy.

+Non-discrimination.
+EEC and its agents shall not discriminate against any child care financial assistance applicant or recipient on the basis of age, sex, gender identity, race, ethnicity, religion, color, national origin, disability, sexual orientation, military status or status as a veteran, or pregnancy or a condition related to pregnancy.
+All activities conducted by EEC and its agents must be carried out in accordance with Title VI of the Civil Rights Act of 1964 (42 U.S.C. §2000d, et seq.), Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C. §794), the Americans with Disabilities Act of 1990, as amended, the Age Discrimination Act of 1975, as amended (42 U.S.C. §6101, et seq.), and the Massachusetts Constitution.

+Confidentiality.
+EEC and its agents shall maintain and handle a child care financial assistance applicant or recipient’s personal information in a manner that complies with all state and federal laws concerning the confidentiality of information, including M.G.L. c.
+66A; M.G.L. c.
+93H; 801 CMR 3.00: Privacy and Confidentiality; and 201 CMR 17.00: Standards for the Protection of Personal Information of Residents of the Commonwealth.
+Notwithstanding the prior sentence, EEC reserves the right to disclose an applicant or recipient’s personal information to an appropriate agency without the prior consent of the subject of the personal information if EEC determines that such disclosure is necessary to prevent a serious threat to the health or safety of an individual.

-: Income Eligible Child Care Subsidy
+: Income Eligible Child Care Financial Assistance

-Subject to appropriation, an income eligible Child Care Subsidy is available to eligible Parents for care by a contracted or voucher Child Care Educator/Provider, or in home or Relative Child Care Provider, in accordance with regulations, guidelines and policies established by the EEC.
+Subject to appropriation, income eligible child care financial assistance is available to eligible parents for care by a contracted or voucher child care educator/provider, or an in home or relative child care rovider, in accordance with regulations, guidelines, and policies established by EEC.

 Referral and Waitlist.

-Subsidy Administrator.
-Based on availability and in accordance with EEC enrollment priorities and policies, the Subsidy Administrator must:
+Family Access Administrator.
+Based on availability and in accordance with EEC enrollment priorities and policies, the Family Access Administrator must:

-issue a Child Care Subsidy (contract slot or voucher) to the eligible Parent, subject to an eligibility determination; or
+issue a child care financial assistance (contract slot or voucher) to the eligible parent, subject to an eligibility determination; or

-enter the child on the waitlist for a Child Care Subsidy.
+place the child on the waitlist for child care financial assistance.

 Parent Choice.
 Parents may not be required to enroll their children at a particular child care program.
-Upon 14 Days notice, Parents may choose to withdraw their children from one child care program and enroll in another available program for the duration of the Child Care Subsidy, subject to appropriation.
+Upon 14 days notice, Parents may choose to withdraw their children from one child care program and enroll in another available program for the duration of the child care financial assistance, subject to funding availability and in accordance with EEC policy.

 Enrollment Prior to Service Need.
-Eligible children may be enrolled in care 14 Days prior to the start of the Parent's service need, when appropriate.
+Eligible children may be enrolled in care 14 days prior to the start of the parent's service need.

 Eligibility Criteria.
-To be eligible for an Income Eligible Child Care Subsidy, Parents must meet both income eligibility and service need requirements established by the EEC.
+To be eligible for income eligible child care financial assistance, parents must meet both income eligibility and service need requirements established by EEC.

 Financial Requirements.
-Income eligibility is based on the income and the size of the Family.
-Families headed by Caregivers are exempt from financial eligibility guidelines, except for 606 CMR 10.04(2)(a)4.
+Income eligibility is based on the income and the size of the family.
+Families headed by caregivers are exempt from financial eligibility guidelines, except as provided in 606 CMR 10.04(2)(a)4.